 Moving Beyond Rehab

-Making the decision to undergo detox and enter addiction treatment is a major step in recovery.
+Deciding to detox and enter addiction treatment is a major step in recovery.
 But the reality is that treatment is simply the beginning of recovery.
 Once an individual completes a treatment program, they need to begin aftercare.

 The period after a person’s initial treatment phase can be challenging as they learn to cope with triggers, stress, and cravings.
 Having a plan in place — complete with activities, interventions, and resources — can increase their ability to navigate any issues that may arise.